summa-dev/summa-solvency/zk_prover/README.md

 Run on MacBook Pro 2023, M2 Pro, 32GB RAM, 12 cores

 Benches run after PR #80 (`add solidity verifier`).
 In order to achieve small proof size, to be cheap to verify on-chain.
-We decreased the RANGE_BITS in which the balances should lie to 64 and reduced the rate of the Poseidon hash function to 1.
+We decreased the range in which the balances should lie to 64 and reduced the rate of the Poseidon hash function to 1.

 2^15 entries (32768) users, 2 assets